“The decision whether to take HRT, the dose and duration

 Benefits and Risks Differences

 Yes.
-HT benefits and risks can differ for different people.
+HT benefits and risks can differ.
 These differences may include:

 - Individual Differences